0800 158 3508

 Backlinks, or inbound links, can serve as a powerful brand awareness KPI as they can demonstrate your authority within a certain field or sector.

-This in turn increases your brand’s visibility and credibility, contributing to improved brand awareness.
+In turn, this can increase your brand’s visibility and credibility, contributing to improved brand awareness.

 6) Social Listening Metrics

-This gives you invaluable insight into your brand’s reputation, how far your marketing efforts are reaching, and how engaged your audience is.
+In return, this gives you invaluable insight into your brand’s reputation, how far your marketing efforts are reaching, and how engaged your audience is.

 7) Social Media Engagement